1-dayclair/sinclair_day_rorschach_capstone/README.md

 ***This application is always undergoing updates***

 ***Due to the nature of our host, please give the system some time when signing up and/or logging into the application.
-Our webtravellers are working dilligently to feed your input into the database***
+Our webtravellers are working diligently to feed your input into the database***

 ***Currently being updated***